Invergordon Cruise Port

 The beach is located beside the Cromarty Firth Port Authority Service Base.
 If you walk towards Alness from Invergordon you will see the beach on the left-hand side.
 It is also a good place to do some bird watching.

-The wildlife of the Cromarty Firth is a great natural attraction.
-Dolphins live at the entrance to the Cromarty Firth.
-Some cruise ships offer dolphin spotting trips to go and see them.
-Seals live at the opposite end of the firth.
-They are often spotted hauled out on rocks or sandbars enjoying the sunshine.
+- Dolphins live at the entrance to the Cromarty Firth.
+Some cruise ships offer dolphin spotting trips to see them.

-There are some nice walks in the area.
+There are some nice walks in the area:

 Shopping Near The Cruise Port